ketut-garjita/E-Commerce-Engagement-ML/README.md

 3. Kubernetes Orchestration

-   Both the TensorFlow Serving container and the Flask API container are orchestrated using Kubernetes.
+   The TensorFlow Serving container is orchestrated using Kubernetes.

-   Kubernetes is deployed locally (minikube) or in AWS EKS for scalability.
+   Kubernetes is deployed locally or in AWS EKS for scalability.

 4. AWS EKS Deployment